 The effect of brainstorming is the production of more and, ultimately, higher quality ideas.
 Further, assuming the brainstorming individuals are or will be involved in the resulting ideas, brainstorming has the following effect on the brainstormers:

 - Participants are more willing to participate fully in the session.

 - Collective thought stimulates ideas in each individual.

-- Individual thought is augment and each member is able to make greater and often more valuable contributions.
+- Individual thought is augmented and each member is able to make greater and often more valuable contributions.

-- Diversity of members gives greater breadth to the ideas.
+- The diversity of members gives greater breadth to the ideas.

 - Ideas are explored more thoroughly as a result of a variety of perspectives.